AndrewFaugno/portfolio-generator/README.md

 <a name="usage"/>

 ## Usage
-Open terminal at root of directory, then type 'node app' and answer all the given prompts.
+Open terminal at root of directory, then type 'node app' and answer all the given prompts. <br />
+Then inside of your "dist" folder will be your generated index.html file and a style sheet.